 In addition to violating the rules of class certification, such "fail-safe" classes pose practical problems as well.
 As the court noted in Orduno, a "fail-safe class is also unmanageable, see Fed.
 R. Civ.
 P. 23(b)(3)(D), because the court cannot know to whom notice should be sent."
-Orduno, supra, 932 F.3d at 717.
+Orduno, supra, 932 F.3d 710 at 717.
 "Insofar as the fail-safe class is a means to establish predominance, its independent shortcomings are an alternative basis to affirm the denial of certification."
-Ibid; see Adashunas v.
+Ibid.; see Adashunas v.
 Negley, 626 F.2d 600, 604 (7th Cir.
 1980).

 Judge Milan Smith, in his dissent from rehearing en banc, summarized the class certification problem succinctly: "Martin misread Supreme Court precedent, yet we failed to give that case the en banc reconsideration it deserved.
 Grants Pass now doubles down on Martin - crystallizing Martin into a crude population-level inquiry, greenlighting what should be (at most) an individualized inquiry for classwide litigation, and leaving local governments without a clue of how to regulate homeless encampments without risking legal liability.
-Martin handcuffed local jurisdictions as they tried to respond to the homelessness crisis; Grants Pass now places them in a straitjacket.
-If this case does not 'involve[] a question of exceptional importance,' I cannot imagine one that does."
+Martin handcuffed local jurisdictions as they tried to respond to the homelessness crisis; Grants Pass now places them in a straitjacket."
 App.
 142a.